Gaming12846/TrollPlus/README.md

 ## Do you need help, have found an bug or have any suggestions?

-Feel free to send me a message on [SpigotMC](https://www.spigotmc.org/members/gaming12846.305963).
+Feel free to send me a message on CurseForge or [SpigotMC](https://www.spigotmc.org/members/gaming12846.305963).

 Bugs and suggestions should be reported by [opening a ticket on GitHub](https://github.com/Gaming12846/TrollPlus/issues).